yaikobzeray/dev-journal/activity_log.md

 Debugged a Docker networking issue: services in different compose files couldn't communicate.
 Fixed with shared external network.

 *Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*

+## [JAVASCRIPT] Tuesday, 30 January 2024 — Entry 3

+Implemented debounce and throttle utility functions from scratch.
+Used debounce for search input.

+*Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*